 Direct conversion | Integrated shopping, live commerce | E-commerce, external links, YouTube Shopping |

-The real challenge lies in intelligently articulating these opportunities: combining the exponential reach of a TikTok challenge with the depth of a YouTube series, stimulating instant engagement while guiding prospects through to conversion.
-Influencer marketing is at its most powerful when the strengths of each platform are exploited to the full.
+The real challenge is to intelligently articulate these opportunities: combine the exponential reach of a TikTok challenge with the depth of a YouTube series, stimulate instant engagement while guiding prospects to conversion.
+From then on, the influencer marketing is expressed in all its power when the strengths of each platform are exploited to their full value.

 Transition to a multi-channel advertising strategy

-Many companies illustrate the effectiveness of this synergy: a campaign launched on TikTok is picked up and relayed as a documentary version on YouTube, while the best extracts migrate to Facebook and Instagram to reinforce the digital ecosystem.
-This transversal strategy is completed by resonance on Snapchat, Pinterest, Twitch or Dailymotion, to filter each target segment and guarantee a maximum conversion rate.
+Many companies illustrate the effectiveness of this synergy: a campaign launched on TikTok is picked up and relayed as a documentary version on YouTube, while the best clips migrate to Facebook and Instagram to strengthen the digital ecosystem.
+This cross-functional strategy is complemented by resonance on Snapchat, Pinterest, Twitch, and Dailymotion to connect each target segment and ensure maximum conversion rates.